HariharanThavaa/edr-monolithic-solution/README.md

 ```
 assertEquals("Hello, World!", actualGreeting);
 ```
-It can also verigy true/false, null, execution before timeout, throwing an exception etc
+It can also verify true/false, null, execution before timeout, throwing an exception etc
 Ref: https://tpd.io/junit-assert-docs

 AssertJ provides more readability and we can write more concise test